Palo-IT-Australia/recipes-iv-pairing/README.md

 # Palo IT coding pairing challenge

 This repo contains an unfinish project of an food blog api.
-The project dedlaline is yesterday.
+The project deadline is yesterday.
 Can you help finish it in time ?

 ## TODO